 The members of the Nominating and Governance Committee are Haydn Hsieh, Ruey L. Lu (Chair) and Arthur Whipple.
 Each of the members of the Nominating and Governance Committee is independent for purposes of the Nasdaq Marketplace Rules.
 The Nominating and Governance Committee operates under a charter that is available on our website at www.gsitechnology.com.
 The Nominating and Governance Committee identifies prospective board candidates, recommends nominees for election to our Board of Directors, develops and recommends board member selection criteria, considers committee member qualification, recommends corporate governance principles to the Board of Directors, and provides oversight in the evaluation of the Board of Directors and each committee.
-The Nominating and Governance Committee held four meetings during the fiscal year ended March 31, 2009.
+The Nominating and Governance Committee met informally to address outstanding matters several times during the fiscal year ended March 31, 2010.